Milford Sound

 Milford Sound: The Drive Is Half the Point

 Milford Sound is a fiord (not a sound – it was misidentified by an early European surveyor) on the southwest coast of New Zealand’s South Island, inside Fiordland National Park, 290 kilometres southwest of Queenstown.
 The fiord is 15 kilometres long, 2 kilometres wide at its widest point, and 290 metres deep.
 Mitre Peak, the most-photographed feature, rises 1,683 metres directly from the water.
 The annual rainfall is approximately 7 metres.
-On about 200 days of the year it rains.
+On about 200 days of the year it rains, and you should want it to – rain creates hundreds of temporary waterfalls that cascade down the cliff faces when they would otherwise be dry, and the mist that lifts from the peaks after rain produces better photographs than any clear day.

-The rainfall is not a problem and is often an advantage.
-Rain creates temporary waterfalls that appear all over the cliff faces when they would otherwise be dry.
-The permanent waterfalls – Stirling Falls (155 metres) and Bowen Falls (162 metres) – are at full volume throughout the year.
-Mist over the peaks in the aftermath of rain, when the cloud breaks and light comes through, is the most dramatic condition for photography.
+The permanent waterfalls – Stirling Falls (155 metres) and Bowen Falls (162 metres) – are at full volume throughout the year regardless of weather.
 The tour boats that position under the falls to let passengers get sprayed are doing this rain or shine.

 The Drive from Te Anau

 The Milford Road (State Highway 94) runs 119 kilometres from Te Anau to Milford Sound and is classified as one of the most scenic alpine roads in the world.
 It genuinely earns the description.
-The road passes through beech forest, across the floor of river valleys with views of glaciated peaks, and through the Homer Tunnel, a 1.2-kilometre unlit tunnel bored through the solid rock of the Darran Range.
-The tunnel was started in 1935 by hand labour during the Depression as a relief work project and took 17 years to complete.
+The road passes through beech forest, across river valleys with views of glaciated peaks, and through the Homer Tunnel, a 1.2-kilometre unlit tunnel bored through the solid rock of the Darran Range.
+The tunnel was started in 1935 by relief workers during the Depression and took 17 years to complete; the atmosphere inside is intentionally unrefined.

-Allow at least 2 hours each way for the drive, not counting stops.
+Allow at least 2 hours each way, not counting stops.
 The road is single-lane in some sections and has traffic control at busy periods.
-Driving it at dawn gets you to Milford before the tour coach convoys arrive.
+Driving at dawn gets you to Milford before the tour coach convoys arrive.

 Cruises

-Standard cruise tickets cost approximately $75-90 NZD per adult.
 Overnight cruises with berths aboard the vessel allow you to be on the fiord at dawn and dusk, which are the best light conditions.
-These cost $300-500 NZD and need advance booking.
+These cost NZD 300-500 and need advance booking.
+If you are choosing between a day cruise and an overnight cruise, the overnight is significantly better.

-Kayaking on the fiord is available from a launch point near the wharf.
+Kayaking on the fiord is available from near the wharf.
 A guided half-day kayak takes you along the base of the cliffs into sections the tour boats cannot reach, with stops at Stirling Falls.
-Cost is approximately $120-150 NZD.
+Cost is approximately NZD 120-150.

 The Milford Track

-The Milford Track is a 53.5-kilometre, 4-day guided or independent walk from the end of Lake Te Anau to Milford Sound, widely described as “the finest walk in the world” in a phrase that dates to 1908.
+The Milford Track is a 53.5-kilometre, 4-day walk from the end of Lake Te Anau to Milford Sound, described as “the finest walk in the world” in a phrase that dates to 1908.
 The walk crosses the Main Divide through Mackinnon Pass (1,154 metres) and descends through rainforest to the fiord.
-The pass section in good weather gives panoramic views across Fiordland; in rain it gives a direct understanding of why the rainfall statistics are what they are.
+The pass section in good weather gives panoramic views across Fiordland; in rain it gives a direct experience of why the rainfall statistics are what they are.

-Guided walk places and independent hut bookings are limited and released through the Department of Conservation booking system at a specific date each year.
-Both sell out within hours.
-Season runs from October through April.
-Independent hut bookings cost approximately $70 NZD per night; the guided walk is approximately $2,000-2,500 NZD per person for the full experience including accommodation and meals.
+Guided walk places and independent hut bookings are released through the Department of Conservation booking system and sell out within hours on release day.
+Season runs October through April.
+Independent hut bookings cost approximately NZD 70 per night; the guided walk is approximately NZD 2,000-2,500 per person all-inclusive.

 Staying Near the Fiord

-Accommodation at Milford Sound itself is limited: the Milford Sound Lodge is the only option at the fiord (dormitory and private rooms, from around $60-200 NZD).
+Accommodation at Milford Sound itself is limited: the Milford Sound Lodge is the only option at the fiord (dormitory and private rooms from around NZD 60-200).
 Most visitors stay in Te Anau, which has a full range of hotels, motels, and backpacker hostels at lower prices than Queenstown.

-Doubtful Sound, accessible from Manapouri 22 kilometres south of Te Anau, is a larger and considerably less visited fiord that requires a longer trip (half-day boat crossing of Lake Manapouri, a bus over Wilmot Pass, then a boat on the fiord).
-If you have two days available for Fiordland rather than one, Doubtful Sound is the more remote and more affecting experience.
+Doubtful Sound, accessible from Manapouri 22 kilometres south of Te Anau, is a larger and considerably less visited fiord requiring a half-day expedition.
+If you have two days available for Fiordland rather than one, Doubtful Sound offers a more remote and in some ways more affecting experience – fewer people, longer trip, deeper into the Fiordland wilderness.